jbroadway/docs/docs/2022.1/studio/how-tos/cameras/how-to-add-post-processing-effects.md

 Under the **General** tab, you'll find the following post-processing options:

-- **Shadows** - Whether to render real-time shadows of objects in the scene.
-Options include off, hard shadows only, or hard and soft shadows.
+- **Shadows** - Render real-time shadows of objects in the scene.
+Options include: off, hard shadows only, or hard and soft shadows.
 - **Shadow resolution** - The resolution level to render shadows.
-Options include low, medium, high, and very high.
+Options include: low, medium, high, and very high.

 Under the **Output** tab, you'll find the following post-processing options:

 - **Bloom filter** - This effect produces fringes of light extending from the borders of bright areas in your scene, creating the illusion of brightness overwhelming the camera.
-Options include low, medium, and high intensity.
+Options include: low, medium, and high intensity.
 - **Ambient occlusion filter** - This effect adds shading to more accurately reflect how much light is hitting each object or surface in a scene.
-Options include low, medium, and high intensity.
+Options include: low, medium, and high intensity.
 - **Ambient occlusion radius** - This determines the radius of the ambient occlusion filter.
 Values may range from 0-1.5m.
 - **Light pixel count** - This setting determines how many lights may affect a given object or surface in the scene.

 **Step 3.** Adjust the settings one at a time then compare the output on your desktop until you've achieved the desired combination of effects.

-You will also want to pay attention to whether you're experiencing frame rate issues while in VR after enabling any post-processing settings.
-Depending on the options you choose, they can be quite performance intensive and require more powerful processors and GPUs.
+You'll also want to pay attention to whether you're experiencing frame rate drops while in VR after enabling any post-processing settings.
+Depending on the options you choose, they can be quite performance intensive and require more powerful processors and Graphics Processing Units (GPUs).

 ---